-Nata Sarvabhouma 8 Days Box Office; Lack Of Word Of Mouth A Affected Puneeth Starrer’s Collections!
+Nata Sarvabhouma 8 Days Box Office; Lack Of Word Of Mouth Affects Puneeth Starrer’s Collections!

 US Collections Are Average

 Reports were making rounds that the film would be released in Russia.
-It will be first Kannada film to release in there.
-US collections for Nata Sarvabhouma average.
+It will be first Kannada film to release there.
+US collections for Nata Sarvabhouma is average.
 The film has collected a total of Rs 0.22 Crore in the western nation.

 1st Day The Highest

-Nata Sarvabhouma was opened on a weekday (Thursday).
+Nata Sarvabhouma opened on a weekday (Thursday).
 Still, the film grossed its highest on day 1 with a total of 7.86 Crore.
-It's first day earning beat Puneeth's previous blockbusters Anjaniputra and Raajakumara's record.
+It's first day earnings beat Puneeth's previous blockbusters Anjaniputra and Raajakumara's record.

 MOST READ: Top 5 Day 1 Kannada Grossers: Puneeth's Nata Sarvabhouma Loses To Sudeep & Shivrajkumar's Villain